Child Custody and Visitation Lawyers in Baton Rouge, Louisiana

 If you have a child with someone to whom you have never been, or are no longer, married, one of the most important decisions you will have to make involves child custody.
 You will need to make decisions regarding both legal and physical custody, with legal custody referring to both parents’ legal right to make decisions on behalf of the children, and with physical custody referring to where the child will live.
 While most child custody resolutions involve both parents sharing legal custody, usually one parent will get physical custody of the children with the other parent getting limited periods of physical custody.
 The care and upbringing of children following divorce is often an ongoing source of conflict for children and parents, as divorced parents often have an array of issues they must resolve and come to terms with before starting the next chapter of their lives.
 Some of the many questions that come up in these situations are: Who gets the primary custody?
 How many days of physical custody/visitation are allowed?
 Will this fit into the child’s school schedule?
 How does that fit into the parents’ work schedules?
 With home does the child prefer to live?

 These are the types of questions that come up in custody hearings, and they also happen to be the types of questions that can prolong the conflict and increase tensions.
 With the help of a qualified child custody attorney, this “ongoing conflict” can be mitigated and you and your child (or children) can find stable ground.
-While some child custody decisions must be brought before a judge, it is often in the best interests of the family for parents to try to resolve their child custody questions outside of court with the assistance of a child custody attorney like Miller, Hampton & Hilgendorf in Baton Rouge, Louisiana.
+While some child custody decisions must be brought before a judge, it is often in the best interests of the family for parents to try to resolve their child custody questions outside of court with the assistance of a child custody attorney like Miller & Hilgendorf in Baton Rouge, Louisiana.
 When parents bring their child custody issues before the courts, the judge might make a custody or visitation decision that neither parent wants.
 Changing a child custody decision can be very challenging.
 Get it right the first time.
-Reach out to Miller, Hampton & Hilgendorf, child custody lawyers in Baton Rouge, Louisiana
+Reach out to Miller & Hilgendorf, child custody lawyers in Baton Rouge, Louisiana

 What Should You Include in a Parenting Plan in Louisiana?